 Terminal configuration allows the specification of incoming character sequences.
 The syntax of the sequences is one or more characters or character equivalents, separated by spaces.
 Any single character delimited by spaces is interpreted as the represented ASCII character.
 More than one character delimited by spaces is interpreted as a character equivalent.
 If the characters are digits, they are interpreted as the decimal value of the ASCII code.
-The recognized character equivalents may be one of those listed in the following tables.
+The recognized character equivalents may be one of those listed in Table 10-3 and Table 10-4 (on page 10-65).